Altinity/clickhouse-sink-connector/doc/Monitoring.md

 The JMX_exporter docker image scrapes the JMX metrics from the sink connector The metrics can be read through the following URL http://localhost:9072/metrics

+A Grafana dashboard is included to view JMX metrics.